Operation Basalt: Second attempt

-While this was being undertaken, one prisoner, the naked man, escaped and ran off shouting, a general struggle started with the other prisoners.
+While this was being undertaken, one prisoner, the naked man, escaped and ran off shouting, and then a general struggle started with the other prisoners.
 The prisoners were shouting and, fearing the arrival of enemy troops, the raiders elected to return to the beach with the remaining prisoners.
-Three prisoners made a break, one was instantly shot dead with a .38 revolver, another prisoner, wounded, managed to escape.
-Whether or not some had freed their hands during the firefight is not established nor if all three broke at the same time.
+Three prisoners made a break; one was instantly shot dead with a .38 revolver, while another prisoner, wounded, managed to escape.
+Whether or not some had freed their hands was never established, nor if all three broke at the same time.
 Two were believed shot and one stabbed by Ogden-Brown.
 The sole remaining prisoner, Obergefreiter Hermann Weinreich, was conveyed safely to England and provided useful information.

-Germans on the island were alerted, however the Commandos managed to climb down the cliff, then using their small boat, returned to MTB 344 and made their escape with no injuries.
+Germans on the island were alerted, however, but, nevertheless, the commandos managed to climb down the cliff, then, using their small boat, returned to MTB 344 and made their escape with no injuries.

 Three German soldiers had died: the sentry and two prisoners.

 Consequences

 A few days later, the Germans issued a communiqué implying at least one prisoner had escaped and two were shot while resisting having their hands tied.
-This coming shortly after the Dieppe Raid where an Allied document reportedly instructed prisoners' hands to be tied.
+This came shortly after the Dieppe Raid where an Allied document reportedly gave instructions for prisoners' hands to be tied.
 When this was brought to Adolf Hitler's attention, he ordered the shackling of Canadian prisoners, which led to a reciprocating order by British and Canadian authorities for German prisoners being held in Canada.

-It is also believed that this raid contributed to Hitler's decision to issue his Commando Order on 18 October 1942 instructing all captured Commandos or Commando-type personnel be executed as a matter of procedure.
+It is also believed that this raid contributed to Hitler's decision to issue his Commando Order on 18 October 1942 instructing all captured commandos or commando-type personnel be executed as a matter of procedure.
 This order resulted in a number of war crimes being committed.

-The newspapers recovered from Sark gave details of the deportation of civilians to Germany, this was the first evidence the British had seen of potential German war crimes in the occupied Channel Islands.
-The Germans justified the action as being identical to the Allied removal of German civilians from Persia, current day Iran, to Australia that had taken place in 1941.
+The newspapers recovered from Sark gave details of the deportation of civilians to Germany, this being the first evidence the British had seen of potential German war crimes in the occupied Channel Islands.
+The Germans justified the action as being identical to the Allied removal of German civilians from Persia to Australia that had taken place in 1941.
 No prosecution took place.

-The raid resulted in increased security measures being taken in Sark, mainly through an increase in the number of mines, to 13,000, being laid and the deportation to Germany of 201 Channel Island civilians with 48 Sark civilians, including Mrs Pittard, who had just completed a three-month jail term and Robert Hathaway, the husband of the Dame of Sark, in February 1943.
+The raid resulted in increased security measures being taken on Sark, mainly through an increase in the number of mines, to 13,000, being laid and the deportation to Germany of 201 Channel Island civilians with 48 Sark civilians, including Mrs Pittard, who had just completed a three-month jail term, and Robert Hathaway, the husband of the Dame of Sark, in February 1943.
 Dame Sybil Hathaway remarked on the raid as it "seemed a heavy price to pay for the capture of one prisoner and a copy of the Guernsey Evening Press".

-Participants on 2nd attempt
+Participants on second attempt

 Names of the soldiers who are known to have participated in the raid: